-Oysters are a tasty food that some people love, but others hate quite a bit.
-The salty bivalves have actually been enriched with healthy nutrient-rich foods including high amounts of copper and are often called aphrodisiacs.
+Oysters are a tasty food that many people love.
+These salty bivalves are enriched with healthy nutrient-rich foods including high amounts of copper and are often called aphrodisiacs.
 Zinc boosts the sexual drive while improving immunity as well.
 Oysters are grown or harvested from nature, but this raises questions about which is healthier.
 In this article, we’re talking about different forms to help you see where it goes.
 Tell me the first part of the story.

 Try these tips to enjoy oysters best!

-We are still in glorious “R” months, between September and April which are traditionally the best time for Chesapeake Bay oysters in their silky brine in their half shells.
+We are still in glorious “R” months, between September and April.
+They are the best time for Chesapeake Bay oysters in their silky brine in their half shells.

 Harvested locally, shucked fresh, and served raw oysters represent a Chesapeake cuisine which exists since the earliest humans inhabited the water’s edge.

 In recent years, however, Chesapeake oyster stocks have undergone some changes.
 Native oyster populations suffered the devastating effect of diseases in 1980 / the 1990s.